hugoocoto/vicel/docs/vicel_reference.typ

 enabled setting the option #smallcaps("window.use_mouse") to #smallcaps("true").

 This is an experimental feature.
-At the time of writing, the cursor follows the mouse and you can drag and drop cell values using left click (drag on press, drop on release).
+At the time of writing, the cursor follows the mouse and you can expand cells by hold the left click.

 Right click over a cell enters insert mode.
 If you click on a cell, its name would be appended to input.
 If you press the mouse over the cell A and move to